thomasnyman/csv2json/README.md

 -----------

 The `csv2json` script reads CSV formatted data and outputs it into an JSON array of objects.
-The values in the first row of the CSV data will be used as fieldnames.
+By default the values in the first row of the CSV data will be used as fieldnames.

 Options
 -------

 Mandatory arguments for long options are mandatory for short options too

       -o, --outfile=OUTFILE        write output to OUTFILE
-      -h, --help             show this help message and exit
+      -h, --help                   show this help message and exit -f, --fieldnames FIELDNAMES  comma separated list of field names, if omitted the first row of FILE will be used as fieldnames -i, --indent INDENT          integer specifying indent level for pretty-printing, if zero or negative only newlines will be inserted -e, --encoding ENCODING      use specified ENCODING [default UTF-8]

 Examples
 --------